jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-This is what Python sees:
+This is what Python sees before it starts evaluating that code:

 <div class="boolean-diagram">
 <div class="expression">1 == 1</div>